eclipse-theia/theia/packages/task/README.md

 *processOptions.args*: a list of strings, each one being one argument to pass to the command.

-*windowsProcessOptions*: By default, *processOption* above is used on all platforms.
+*windowsProcessOptions*: By default, *processOptions* above is used on all platforms.
 However it's not always possible to express a task in the same way, both on Unix and Windows.
 The command and/or arguments may be different, for example.
 If a task needs to work on both Linux/MacOS and Windows, it can be better to have two separate process options.
 If *windowsProcessOptions* is defined, it will be used instead of *processOptions*, when a task is executed on a Windows backend.